heptarch/heptarch.github.io/projects.md

 programming languages do not use natural, high-level algorithmic representations, so they can't facilitate natural, high-level algorithmic reasoning.
-The goal here would be new algorithmic primitives (with interoperability between different computational frameworks) and the corresponding language design.
+The goal here would be new algorithmic primitives (permitting, say, interoperability between different computational frameworks) and the corresponding language design.
 </div>
   </summary>